Mangesh-03/CustomisedDBMS/readme.md

 ## 🎯 Overview

-Mangesh DBMS is a lightweight Java-based in-memory DBMS built using Object-Oriented Programming and **Java Serialization**.
+Customised DBMS is a lightweight Java-based in-memory DBMS built using Object-Oriented Programming and **Java Serialization**.
 It simulates real DBMS functionalities including
 - Insert
 - Select